-- Staffing: FPP considered benchmarked data on key indicators (contact ratio; Pupil Teacher Ratio (PTR); average class size; average staff cost; and teacher turnover).
+- Greig City Academy Learning awards: Awards have been lower than budgeted this year.
+The FPP received reports (as have been received historically) on the number and nature of awards over the previous year. - Premises: FPP have received reports on the state of the premises at each meeting.
+The Academy successfully completed projects for roof works and boiler replacement.
+These projects were monitored by the FPP. - Staffing: FPP considered benchmarked data on key indicators (contact ratio; Pupil Teacher Ratio (PTR); average class size; average staff cost; and teacher turnover).
 FPP noted that the value of these indicators for the Academy was in line with similar schools.
-FPP continued to monitor the gender pay gap data for the Academy.
-Additionally, the FPP have received reports on staff ethnic diversity.
-These are in line with London schools and the population in general.
-The FPP continues to monitor to help ensure that the Academy's staff is appropriately diverse in its composition and effective in the education it provides.. - Policies: On behalf of the GB, FPP have reviewed a number of school policies including on teachers' pay; Staff Capability Statement; Off-site and Outdoor Education; Financial Regulations Policy (Annual); Redundancy Policy; Biometric Data Policy; First Aid; Complaints and Grievance procedures; Staff Code of Conduct; Disciplinary procedures; Whistle blowing Policy; and Grievance procedures.
+The FPP received feedback from the staff survey.
+Recognising the wide scope of the FPP committee this is an area which has been transferred to a new Staffing and Personnel committee. - Policies: On behalf of the GB, FPP have reviewed a number of school policies including on teachers' and support staff pay; Staff Capability Statement; Financial Regulations Policy (Annual); Biometric Data Policy; First Aid; Reserves Policy; Staff Code of Conduct, Grievance procedures and Disciplinary procedures.